 There is also sufficient investment in security measures.

-The hospital has established multi-layered countermeasures through “entry-and-exitpoint security”, such as email and web filtering, endpoint security for clients and servers, and “internal security”, which monitors malicious behavior within the network, with Trend Micro products.
+The hospital has established multi-layered countermeasures through “entry-and-exitpoint security”, such as email and web filtering, endpoint security for clients and servers, and “internal security”, which monitors malicious behaviour within the network, with Trend Micro products.

 However, attack techniques have changed significantly in recent years, and conventional security measures are now no longer enough.